antikrem/antikrem.github.io/_posts/2021-01-01-frame_time_analysis.md

 And Halo 3 isn't too stressful, so the drops aren't too big of a problem.
 Still a pretty good port.

 ### Tekken
 I swear anytime I play Tekken on highest settings I always drop combos with correct inputs.
-Even when it only using 70% of my GPU with vsync and a constant 60 fps, and theres no way I'm just bad at Tekken (maybe).
+Even when it only using 70% of my GPU with vsync and a constant 60 fps, and there's no way I'm just bad at Tekken (maybe).
 The dropped frames I suspected are pretty evident:

 ![4.png]({{ site.baseurl }}/images/2021-01-01-frame_time_analysis/4.png)

-So my FADCs aren't just subpar, just swallowed by dropped frames (some atleast, I suspect I could also just be bad).
+So my FADCs aren't just subpar, just swallowed by dropped frames (some at least, I suspect I could also just be bad).
 Its pretty annoying to run games at very low settings just to avoid the one in a thousand dropped frames.
 One would expect a bit more love spent to optimise these aspects by developers, which leads to the original purpose of this script.

 ## Motivation
 The initial motive was to explain some of some chunky behaviour of my engine.
-The gameplay is really fun, with relativly high framerates, but the occasional frame drops are hard to ignore:
+The gameplay is really fun, with relatively high framerates, but the occasional frame drops are hard to ignore:

 ![5.png]({{ site.baseurl }}/images/2021-01-01-frame_time_analysis/5.png)

 The frame drops occur once every 10ms.
 Interestingly, the garbage collection is also on a 10ms timer.
 Initially I though the frame drops have to do with either the script queue being saturated when picking up powerups or a different tick rate between position updates and rendering.
-At this point, I'm pretty sure its the garbage collector locking all other threads when being run.
+At this point, I'm pretty sure it's the garbage collector locking all other threads when being run.

-Unfortunatly, I wrote the garbage collector to not lock other threads when reclaiming rescources.
+Unfortunately, I wrote the garbage collector to not lock other threads when reclaiming resources.
 This might be tricky to fix, since it will involve finding a tacit lock.

 ## Conclusion
 Generally, I dislike reviews of video games that don't give any performance metrics.
-And any performance metrics tend to be an mean.
+And any performance metrics tend to be a mean.
 Some ports do suffer pretty badly from dropped frames, and it would be nice to get a bit of a warning for some example hardware.

 On the other side of the coin, I dislike games that don't try to optimise away frame drops, especially when its a bottle neck that could be avoided with a bit of threading, a relaxed lock or a smart design patern.

-This script is released under the Unlicense, so feel free to use and modify as much as desired.
+This script is released under the Unlicense, [so feel free to use and modify as much as desired](https://github.com/antikrem/fraps_frametime_analysis).